Library Public PCs- SAG

 2. Lending Laptops

 We have about 40 laptops we loan at the circulation desk.
-They use the same wireless printing as the public PCs.
+They use campus wireless printing.

 We have 1 Catalog-Only PC.
 It is on our concourse level.
 The PC is only for the library catalog and is restricted to:

-The Zeta is a face up book scanner that scans open books it can save to a USB drive and it can send small files via Email.
+The Zeta is a face up book scanner that scans open books.
+It can save to a USB drive or it can send small files via Email.
 You cannot print from this scanner.

 Instructions are in the tech pages here: ZetaBookScanner